Semiparametric inference for the recurrent event process by means of a single-index model

 From the definition of our estimator, problems arise when studying $\hat{\mu}_{\theta,h}$ for $t$ in the tail of the distribution.
 This is a common problem when studying Kaplan-Meier estimators but it can be circumvented by some moment conditions on the response and censoring distribution.
-For instance, in the classical censored framework, Stute~\citeyear{Stute95} used the function $C_G$ to compensate the bad behavior of Kaplan Meier estimator in the tail of the distribution.
-The following assumption gives a similar moment condition but adapted to our recurrent event context.
+For instance, in the classical censored framework, Stute~\citeyearpar{Stute95} used the function $C_G$ to compensate the bad behavior of the Kaplan Meier estimator in the tail of the distribution.
+Therefore we also require the following assumption, which gives a similar moment condition but adapted to our recurrent event context.

 \begin{assum} Assume that, for some $\varepsilon>0$,

 and

 where $\lambda_1$ and $\lambda_2$ are defined in Assumption \ref{aw}. \end{assum}